About me

 Nice to meet you here!

-I got my PhD degree in Computer Science from Washington University in St. Louis (WashU) in 2022, where I had the fortune to work with Prof. Ulugbek Kamilov in the Computational Imaging Group (CIG).
-Before I came to WashU, I got my B.S. degree in Communication and Information Engineering from University of Electronic Science and Technology of China (UESTC) in 2014, recommend as an exam-free student to the graduate school, and then got my M.S. degree in Communication and Information Systems there in 2017.
+Prior to joining GEHC, I was a postdoctoral researcher in the EECS department at the University of Michigan (UMich) from 2022 to 2024, working under the guidance of Prof. Jeffrey Fessler.
+I earned my Ph.D. in Computer Science in 2022 from Washington University in St. Louis (WashU), where I had the privilege of working with Prof. Ulugbek Kamilov in the Computational Imaging Group (CIG).
+Before my time at WashU, I completed my B.E. in Communication Engineering at the University of Electronic Science and Technology of China (UESTC) in 2014.
+I was admitted to the graduate program as an exam-exempt student and later earned my M.E. in Communication and Information Systems from UESTC in 2017.

 * 08-22-2022: I started my postdoc research at UMich under the supervision of Prof. Jeffrey Fessler.